7 Haight/Noriega

 7 Haight/Noriega is a bus route operated by the San Francisco Municipal Railway (Muni).
 It connects the central business district to the Outer Sunset via Haight-Ashbury.

 Route description

-From the Transbay Transit Center, buses run on Fremont Street to Market Street.
+From the Salesforce Transit Center, buses run on Fremont Street to Market Street.
 The route runs on Market until turning off at Haight Street, which the 7 follows for its length.
 At Golden Gate Park, buses turn south on Stanyan then right on Lincoln.
 The inbound and outbound routes split to use 22nd and 23rd Avenues, respectively, until turning on Noriega.
 Buses loop around at the Great Highway and Ortega, terminating at 48th Avenue.

 7X Noriega Express

 The 7X Noriega Express is an express bus that serves the outer segment of the line with express service downtown.
 It diverts from the 7 between Lincoln and Market.
 The inbound terminus is the Ferry Terminal Plaza.
 The 7X was discontinued in 2020 amid the COVID-19 pandemic.